nicolaswill/codeql-workshop-runtime-values-c/README.md

 In this final exercise, implement the `isOffsetOutOfBoundsGVN` predicate to relate the value numbers of the array index and the buffer allocation size.
 Make sure to account and array index offset in your implementation.

+Exclude duplicate results by only reporting `isOffsetOutOfBoundsGVN` for `access`/`source` pairs that are not already reported by `isOffsetOutOfBoundsConstant`.

-You should now see eleven results.
+You should now see thirteen results.

 <details>
 <summary>Hint</summary>